-“Beth would you use your phone to call for some help please, some medical help.”
+“Beth would you get your phone and call for some help please, some medical help.”

 “Don’t worry about trying to speak, try to catch your breath.”
 Sheila attempted to lift her other arm but was overruled by a primordial urge to suck in more air.

 “Sheila, it’s going to be alright.
 Beth has gone for help and I’ll stay with you until it arrives.
 You’re finding it hard to breathe, so sit back and take deep breaths, as deep as you can – that’s it, slowly.”
-Kate felt the muscles of Sheila’s shoulder relax and hoped help wouldn’t be long.
+Kate felt the muscles of Sheila’s shoulder relax and hoped help would arrive quickly.

 Beth returned quickly.
 “They said a first response team should be here in ten minutes.”